amgadmadkour/amgadmadkour/README.md

 ### About

-I lead the shopping product tracking team at Microsoft AI.
+I'm a technical lead and manager with experience in leading end-to-end data-centric features.
+My experience spans academic research and industry.
 I obtained my Ph.D. in computer science from Purdue University.
-Before joining Microsoft, I was a staff R&D engineer at IBM, working in the areas of machine learning, natural language processing, and machine translation.
-My current focus is to leverage artificial intelligence to create intelligent and adaptive solutions that deliver value to users.
+I currently lead agentic shopping and product tracking in Microsoft AI.
+Before joining Microsoft, I was an R&D engineer at IBM, working in the areas of machine learning, natural language processing, and machine translation.
+My current work focuses on building scalable data products that deliver value to users.

 ### Areas of Interest